instrumentisto/rust-incubator/3_ecosystem/3_2_macro/README.md

-Step 3.2: Declarative and procedural macros
+Task 3.2: Declarative and procedural macros
 ===========================================

 [Rust] provides strong and convenient built-in capabilities for code generation in a form of [macros][1].